JoonaV556/PixelWaveSurvival-Code/README.md

 This a public repo for all my code used in a new game project.

 Pixel Wave Survival (placeholder name) is a 2D, top-down, wave-based survival shooter.
-Except more info once I get the project up and running.
+Expect more info once I get the project up and running.